lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 For the "Output Column Selection" only the ``diaObjectId`` needs to be checked.
 Pressing the "search" button will return only one ``diaObjectId`` - it is 1252220598734556212.

-**Select the tables containing fluxes and observation epochs of the object and determine the common meta entry.** ``ForcedSourceOnDiaObject`` contains fluxes of individual objects, but it does not contain the observation epochs;  however, the table ``CcdVisit`` does.
+**3. Select the tables containing fluxes and observation epochs of the object and determine the common meta entry.** ``ForcedSourceOnDiaObject`` contains fluxes of individual objects, but it does not contain the observation epochs;  however, the table ``CcdVisit`` does.
 Obtaining the visit epochs will require joining two tables - specifically ``ForcedSourceOnDiaObject`` and ``CcdVisit`` on the common meta entry of ``ccdVisitId``.
 Such table joins are effectively performed using the Astronomical Data Query Language, ADQL.
 Entering an ADQL query requires clicking on the "Edit ADQL" button on the upper right.